itrobinson/franpi/index.md

 replaing `63` with the number of your sink.

+You might wonder why there are two devices called `Built-in Audio`.
+One is the 3.5mm jack, the other is the HDMI.
+To find out more, use `wpctl inspect 53`, replacing `53` with the device identifier.

 # Configure Music Player Daemon
 [Music Player Daemon](https://www.musicpd.org/) is a program that runs in the background and continuously plays music.
 It can easily be used to play internet radio streams.